justinkelly/justinkelly.github.io/_posts/2014-07-25-moto-g-tempered-glass-screen-protector-review.markdown

 ---
+layout: post
 published: true
-layout: post
-title: "Moto G tempered glass screen protector review"
+title: Moto G tempered glass screen protector review
 tags: review motorola
+comments: false
 ---

-{% image_tag src="/img/Moto-G-screen-small.jpg" width="400" %}

 After scratching and smashing a few screens on my last couple of phones I was determined to find a solution to save my new Motorola G from the same fate.